ShadowEGGx/obsidian_backup/Database Management Systems (DBMS).md

 	- It is stored in the form of files, records and other data structures.
 4. **Hierarchical Data Model**
 5. **Network Data Model**

+## Entity-Relationship (ER) Model
+The **ER Model** is a conceptual model that is used to describe the structure and relationships between data in a database.
+It helps in visually representing the logical structure of a database and provides a blueprint for creating a database schema.

 ## Keys
 In DBMS, **keys** are *attributes* (or sets of attributes) used to uniquely identify rows (*tuples*) in a table.
 They play a crucial role in ensuring data integrity and establishing relationships between tables in a relational database.